YasinsSE/AI-Glasses/README.md

 The system integrates an RGB camera, lightweight semantic perception via U-Net, OSM-based offline navigation, and a voice I/O interface, all running on an NVIDIA Jetson Nano embedded compute unit.

+>*📌 **Note on Active Development:** ALAS is a dynamic, continuously evolving project.
+Because our architecture and hardware are frequently optimized, some details below may occasionally contain legacy information while we sync the documentation.*

 ---

 ## Problem Definition